 Waste, garbage, refuse, rubbish—whatever you call it, we all produce it in some shape or form.
 And due to its physical nature and massive impact on climate change, pollution, and general planetary health, waste is front-and-center in the world of sustainability.
 But close your eyes for a second.
 When you think of garbage, what comes to mind?
 If you envision a vast landfill, the Great Pacific Garbage Patch, big compost heaps, or a busy recycling facility, you’re probably like 99% of other folks.
 But did you know that trash also produces carbon emissions?

-And measure and manage all your GHG emissions—sign up for a free account to access our full suite carbon calculators.Request a demo
+And measure and manage all your GHG emissions.Request a demo

 From another post of ours about waste in the workplace, “Landfills release methane—a greenhouse gas 24–86 times more potent than carbon dioxide—and are the third-largest source of methane emissions in the U.S.” Plus, waste that’s not recycled or composted enters the environment through landfills, oceans, or in the form of emissions from incineration.